-The 1970’s was an entirely different decade on the Oregon coast.
-A time when more boats than cars were common in the coastal towns, where residents spent their days fishing and milling lumber.
-Where, after finishing their shifts, people gathered at the tavern to quietly contemplate their drinks.
-Though seldom and short, conversations would reference the exploding whale, fuel rationing, or the latest tourist from out of state, reaching for the pump handle as if to fill their own fuel tank.
-The odd sight of buckskin-clad, long-haired youth, spilling forth from Volkswagens, led to bewildered stares, and open-mouth amazement.
-Indeed, many younger people of the time introduced interesting notions of diet and behavior, as they sought enlightenment, social progress, and ‘health food.’
+The 1970’s era was an entirely different decade at the Oregon coast.
+It was a time when boats outnumbered cars, and citizens of coastal towns spent idyllic days fishing, smoking fish, and carving fish-art with chainsaws.
+During evenings spent gathered at the tavern, they quietly contemplate drinks, and hold brief conversations about dynamiting the beached whale, or the fuel rationing common at the time.
+Tourists from out of state were observed reaching for the fuel pump handle as if to fill their own tank, yet most of the interest was on the buckskin-clad, long-haired youth, seen spilling forth from Volkswagens, leading to bewildered stares, and mouths gaping in amazement.
+Indeed, these younger visitors brought interesting notions of diet and behavior, as they sought enlightenment, social progress, and ‘health food.’
 A new, and passionate interest in vegetarian cuisine also helped found a few novel restaurants of the time.
 Changes manifested in odd ways, for example, smoked salmon became ‘candy’ with the addition of a bit of sugar, and carrot cake, once considered a rich dessert, was now health food, just by virtue of its carrot contents.
-The people of the coast, in their frequent reveries of contemplation, would ask the difficult questions, such as, “How did carrot come to be an ingredient in cake?” and, “Why is carrot cake so delicious with cream cheese frosting?”
-Indeed the questions persist to this day, they have been refined slightly into, “Why does LifeSource have such an abundance of deliciousness, and who is the humble guardian of that amazing carrot cake recipe?”
-Asking these questions may lead us on an oddly winding path of discovery, yet will reveal only so much about the carefully guarded secret carrot cake recipe we all enjoy so much.
+Citizens of the coast, in their frequent reveries of contemplation, would then ask the difficult questions, “How did carrot come to be an ingredient in cake?” and, “Why does carrot cake require a thick layer of cream cheese frosting to achieve perfection?”
+Though these questions persist to this day, they have been refined slightly into, “Why does LifeSource have such an abundance of deliciousness, and who is the humble guardian of that amazing carrot cake recipe?”
+Asking these questions leads to an oddly winding path of discovery, yet will reveal only so much about the carefully guarded secret carrot cake recipe we all enjoy so much.